pennystack/Simulation-For-HIV-Dataset/README.md

 ## 📝 Description of the simulation code

  The following code was developed to validate and confirm the accuracy of the estimated model parameters in the non homogeneous semi-Markov model (as described in the *"Parametric and non-homogeneous semi-Markov process for HIV control"* by E.Mathieu, Y.Foucher, P.Dellamonica and JP.Daures) for studying the evolution of the disease in HIV - 1 infected patients.
 The model is described by the logit-transformed linear transition probabilities (corresponding parameters: $a_{ij}$ and $b_{ij}$) and the Weibull duration times (corresponding parameters: $v_{ij}$ and $s_{ij}$).

+ The original dataset consisted of 5,932 unique patients and 101,404 observations.
+This code simulates the same number of patients, to ensure comparability between the estimated parameters of the simulated dataset and those from the original data.
+The initial distribution used for sampling each patient's first state is based on the observed frequency of each state from the original dataset.
+For confidentiality reasons, the actual calculation of this distribution is not included in the code.
+Instead, the calculated values are provided directly in a vector.

 <br>

-> *📌 **Note**: The logit transformation was introduced in my master's thesis to address a technical limitation of the linear transition probabilities.
+> *📌 **Note 1**: The logit transformation was introduced in my master's thesis to address a technical limitation of the linear transition probabilities.
 It was not applied in the original non-homogeneous semi-Markov model proposed by Mathieu et al. (2007).*
+> *📌 **Note 2**: The current code demonstrates the simulation of the HIV patient dataset for the four-state model, as defined in my master's thesis.*